Written byConnie Yang

 Then, you can reset your Mac in macOS Recovery mode and log into your Mac.

-It's frustrating that your Mac refuses to recognize your password.
-This post provides efficient methods to help you fix your problematic Mac and enable you to access your Mac desktop with your password.
+It's frustrating that your Mac won't accept the correct password.
+This post provides efficient methods to help you fix your problematic Mac.
+We hope that you can access your Mac again after applying these methods.

 If this guide helps you out of trouble, why not share the enjoyment with your friends?